yufongpeng/MassSpecChemicals.jl/README.md

 * `ischemicalequal`: whether two chemicals equal.
 * `isadductequal`: whether two adducts equal.
 * `isotopicabundance`: isotopic abundance of a single chemical.
-* `isotopologues`: isotopologues of a single chemical or formula.
+* `isotopologues`: isotopologues of a single chemical or formula, and MS/MS transition.
 * `isotopologues_table`: a table with isotopologues, and more information.
 * `isobars_rt`: isobars under specific m/z, mw, and rt tolerance.
 * `isobars_rt_table`: a table with isobars, and more information.